 I’ve almost finished Flowerpecker, a hanging with eight elements, which will be attached together and hung as one piece.
 I laid these pieces down in summer last year, and stitched and mounted them last week in an intensive period of work, because I want them finished, mainly so I can get on and start something new.
-They are mounted on Khadi paper.
+They are mounted on Khadi paper, and you can see one of them below.

 I’ve been working fairly non stop on a lot of work that has been on the go for some time, as last year I developed the unfortunate habit of starting lots of work and then piling it into neat heaps, to be continued.
-I really need some parallel time to finish all of it, but, as this piece is practically there, just one last bit of it to be stitched and mounted, and only the edges of the others to be finished [that WILL be done today] I thought why not blog it.
+I really need some parallel time to finish all of it, but, this piece is practically there, just one last bit of it to be stitched and mounted, and only the edges of the others to be finished [that WILL be done today…]

-I usually use quite a small range of stitches on my machine, but decided to use a couple of different stitches in this work.
-This piece has the Milky Way coming to Earth, in the medium of stitch no. 653 [Bernina]
+I usually use quite a small range of stitches on my machine, but decided to use a couple of different stitches in this collection of work.

 The pieces were quite minimal when I laid them down, but once the stitching started, well, minimalism went out of the window.
 That is one of the many reasons I love a rain forest theme, it invites overload, experimentation and investigation.